 In the U.S., flu season can start as early as October, though it sometimes doesn’t rear its head until January or February.

-To get an idea of how heavy or light our flu season will be, we can sometimes look to patterns in the Southern Hemisphere, Dr. Englund says.
-The good news is, so far, South Africa and Australia have both reported lighter than usual flu seasons.
+Both the flu and COVID-19 can be serious illnesses.
 Influenza viruses and the coronavirus spread in similar ways, so it’s likely that masking, physical distancing and other actions people are taking to contain the coronavirus are also reducing the spread of the flu.

-Both the flu and COVID-19 can be serious illnesses.
+However, there are some simple steps you can take to protect yourself and your loved ones.
 Here’s what you can do to be prepared for flu season:

-Winter is also prime time for other contagious viral illnesses like respiratory syncytial virus (which commonly infects children) and norovirus (a stomach bug).
+Winter is also prime time for other contagious viral illnesses like respiratory syncytial virus or RSV (which commonly infects children) and norovirus (a stomach bug).
 Many of the recommendations for curbing the spread of COVID-19 and the flu can also help keep these viruses at bay.
-Washing your hands frequently, disinfecting high-touch surfaces often, practicing good cough etiquette and staying home when you’re sick are good practices during the winter no matter what.
+Washing your hands frequently, disinfecting high-touch surfaces often, practicing good cough etiquette, and staying home when you’re sick are good practices during the winter no matter what.